 When COIVD hit, for the first time in twenty-two years, I painted for a whole year in one place, Morelia.
 Because many people were suffering, it was hard to be blissful.
 On the other hand, I took full advantage of the opportunity, painting the better part of every day, and for the first time doing it in a studio -- my own newly-built studio on our Mexican rooftop.
 Wow.

 But thanks to vaccines, since April, I'm back to seeing family, and I've painted in San Diego, Massachusetts, New Hampshire, and on Matinicus.
 I'll spend August painting in Colorado.
 And although I miss my studio, I'm also embracing what all the moves bring to my art.
-Each time I change locations there's a shift.
-Sometimes there's a request, other times I just have a new idea having to do with my surroundings and the people I'm with.
-Making do with limited supplies and space requires creativity, and if I didn't have that I guess I wouldn't be an artist.
+Each time I change locations there's a shift, a new idea having to do with my surroundings and the people I'm with.
+Making do with limited supplies and space provokes my creativity.

 Although I can't find his exact quote, I credit the late artist Robert Genn with saying, "fall in love with your process."
 After twenty -some years, I understand mine and know how to live joyfully with it.
 I can come to any paper, canvas, or board wherever I land and make art with what I packed or what's on hand.

 My biggest challenge is having my paintings in two different countries.
 For this reason, what's shown on this site is the artwork I can ship now.
 When I return to Mexico in October, this site will have the work I can ship from there.

 Thanks for your interest and please sign up for my emailing list on the Contact page.